gitandy/DragonLog/README.md

 ------------
 The installation requires a python installation (>= 3.10).

-On Linux you may have to install libxcb-cursor0.
+On Linux you may have to install libxcb-cursor0 and libzbar0.

 These steps assume you are using your system python installation.
 Though I recommend using virtual envirnoments.